IzabellaLopes/kidlit-swap/TESTING.md

 | Log in         |           95 |           100 |             100 | 100 |
 | Log out        |           95 |           100 |             100 | 100 |
 | Sign up        |           95 |           100 |             100 | 100 |

+## Browser Testing

+- The KidLit Swap website was tested on Google Chrome, Firefox, and Safari browsers, with no issues noted.